Last Updated on August 25, 2020 by Hold the Hairline Team

 Hold the Hairline’s Take on Rogaine

 No doubt about it, Rogaine is a very useful product.
 There is no other medication that stimulates hair growth like it that is available over the counter.
 Alongside Propecia, it is one of the few proven hair loss treatments (and FDA approved).
 The only thing we don’t like about it is that Rogaine is directed to be used twice daily.
 Using it twice daily is a pain in the ass.
 If you shower once daily like most of us, that means in the morning or at night you’ll have to apply Rogaine again.
 It is much easier to apply Rogaine to dry hair if you have a shaved head or very short hair.
-For those with long hair you have to part your hair with a comb to really access and massage it into the scalp.
+For those with long hair it is much easier to apply Rogaine when the hair is wet.
+If your long hair is dry, you have to part your hair with a comb to really access and massage it into the scalp.

-All in all though, it is a small price to pay for a better head of hair.
+All-in-all though, most folks will point out the daily inconvenience it is a small price to pay for a better head of hair.
 Plus, Rogaine has improved the solution many times with the foam and unscented variations.
 This makes it easier to apply and won’t have your significant other wrinkling their nose when you come to bed just after applying.
 We definitely recommend Rogaine as a top treatment and is a good addition to anyone’s hair loss regime.